Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-When you are in Booneville, you'll notice that it is more blue-collar than most other communities in America.
-35.10% of Booneville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Booneville is a blue-collar town, with 35.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Booneville is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Booneville who work in office and administrative support (11.47%), food service (10.90%), and healthcare (8.28%).

 Setting & Lifestyle